boisgera/control-engineering-with-python/README.md

-Alternatively, if want to use the conda package manager instead of pixi, skip step 0., perform step 1. as usual, and then inside the project directory, type `conda env create -f environment.yml` to create the conda project environment (once and dfor all).
+Alternatively, if want to use the conda package manager instead of pixi, skip step 0., perform step 1. as usual, and then inside the project directory, type `conda env create -f environment.yml` to create the conda project environment (once and for all).
 Then whenever you want to browse the notebooks, type `conda activate control-engineering-with-python` and then `jupyter lab`.